"Dembele will not win": Chelsea legend snubs PSG star for Ballon d'Or 2025 award

 Former Chelsea and French international Frank Leboeuf has declared that Paris Saint-Germain star Ousmane Dembele will not win the 2025 Ballon d’Or, despite the winger’s sensational season.

-Instead, the Blues legend is backing Barcelona’s 17-year-old sensation, Lamine Yamal, to scoop the prestigious individual prize ahead of his fellow Frenchman.
+The Blues legend is instead backing Barcelona’s 17-year-old sensation, Lamine Yamal, to scoop the prestigious individual prize ahead of his fellow Frenchman.

 While Dembele was instrumental in PSG’s historic quadruple-winning campaign, scoring 33 goals and adding 15 assists in just 49 appearances, Leboeuf believes the future belongs to the younger generation and that Yamal embodies that future.